RandomDudeXLD/Omicron-Changelogs/README.md

 - Added full Slash Command Compatibility for all current prefixed commands.
 - ACTUALLY added legitimate functionality for User Installation Contexts.
 - Added the "Slash Command Exclusive" Minesweeper command.
+- Updated Omicron's Terms of Service and Privacy Policy for needed corrections and updates.

 **Version 3.6: Released on ?? ??, 202?**